 The remaining five directors will be elected by the Class A and Class C common stockholders voting together (the nominees to be so voted upon consist of Messrs.
 John L. Cook, Gilbert A. Fuller, Robert G. Hunter, M.D., S. Andrew Quist and Norman G. Wilbur), with the Class A common stockholders having one vote per share and the Class C common stockholders having ten votes per share.
-For the other business to be conducted at the Annual Meeting, the Class A and Class C common stockholders will vote together with the Class A common stockholders having one vote per share and the Class C common stockholders having ten votes per share.
+For the other business to be conducted at the Annual Meeting, the Class A and Class C common stockholders having one vote per share and the Class C common stockholders having one vote per share and the Class C common stockholders having one vote per share and the Class C common stockholders having ten votes per share.
 The Class A common stockholders will receive a different form of Proxy than the Class C common stockholders.